Félix Hernández: 2006 season

 For his first full year in the major leagues, Hernández arrived in spring training out of shape and had his preparation for the season interrupted by shin splints.
 He recovered in time to begin the season in the starting rotation, where he often struggled, but occasionally showed flashes of the potential that had generated such hype.
-His achievements included a few more personal milestones.

 He threw his first career complete game on June 11, beating the Los Angeles Angels of Anaheim by a score of 6–2.
 On August 27, once more against the Angels, Hernández registered his first shutout, needing only 95 pitches and allowing five hits while picking up four strikeouts.
 The game, which lasted only 1 hour, 51 minutes, was the shortest in the history of Safeco Field.

 Concerned about avoiding possible injury to their young pitcher, the Mariners declared that they would limit Hernández to 200 innings pitched, including both the regular season and spring training.
 This required them to skip his turn in the rotation a couple times as the season went on, after the Mariners fell out of contention.
 To allow him to make one last start at the end of the year, the team decided to raise the limit to 205.
 His 191 regular-season innings still led the team, and he finished 12–14 with a 4.52 ERA.
 His 12 victories and 176 strikeouts also led the Mariner pitching staff.
 He also threw the fastest fastball of all major league starters in 2006, averaging 95.2 mph.

-During the offseason, Hernández returned to his parents' home in a modest Valencia neighborhood, while awaiting completion of a house for himself, his girlfriend and daughter.
+During the offseason, Hernández returned to his parents' home in a modest Valencia neighborhood, while awaiting completion of a house for himself, his girlfriend, and daughter.
 At the team's insistence, he did not pitch in the Venezuelan winter league, unlike his older brother Moises, a pitching prospect trying to crack the majors with the Atlanta Braves.
 A Seattle Times profile of his life in Venezuela, with its relaxed daily routine, raised eyebrows among those who remained concerned about his conditioning.
 The team later explained that he had been specifically instructed to rest for two weeks after the season.
 He then picked up a workout regimen, including an improved diet, daily running, and regular weight training, to lose about 20 pounds.
-This put Hernández in much better physical condition upon his return to the United States in January, when he began a throwing program in advance of spring training.
+This put Hernández in much better physical condition upon his return to the U.S. in January, when he began a throwing program in advance of spring training.